wisethee/js-drag-and-drop/README.md

 # 📦 js-drag-and-drop

-kanban board with drag and drop items
+Kanban board with drag and drop items

+To drag an item click and drag, to edit double click, to save click outside the selected item.

 ## Installation